Funcom: Portfolio

 The development of their MMO The Secret World was announced on May 11, 2007, and the game was released on July 3, 2012.

 Funcom earned a license from the Lego Company to develop a new MMO game, titled Lego Minifigures Online.
 The game is child friendly and was originally intended to be free-to-play, but released with a buy-to-play model on June 29, 2015.

 On October 27, 2015, Funcom released a single-player horror title, The Park, set in the same universe setting as their MMO, The Secret World.

-On October 25, 2016, Funcom released the one vs. one multiplayer game, Hide and Shriek, set in the same universe as their MMO The Secret World.
+On October 25, 2016, Funcom released the one vs. one multiplayer game Hide and Shriek, set in the same universe as their MMO The Secret World.

-On January 31, 2017, Funcom released an online survival sandbox game Conan Exiles, set in the Conan the Cimmerian franchise, as an Early Access title on PC.
-It would later be released on the Xbox One as part of the Game Preview program on August 16, 2017.
+On January 31, 2017, Funcom released an online survival sandbox game Conan Exiles, set in the Conan the Cimmerian franchise, as an early access title on PC.
+It was later released on the Xbox One as part of the Game Preview program on August 16, 2017.

 On June 26, 2017, Funcom re-launched The Secret World as Secret World Legends, a free-to-play rebuild of the original 2012 MMORPG.
-It would become available on Steam July 31, 2017.
+It became available on Steam July 31, 2017.

-Conan Exiles launched on 8 May 2018.
+Survival game Conan Exiles, developed by Funcom Oslo, launched on 8 May 2018.

-On March 1 2022, Funcom publishes Mighty Kingdom's Conan Chop Chop, a party rogue-lite game for 1-4 players available on PC, Nintendo Switch, PlayStation, and Xbox.
+On March 1, 2022, Funcom publishes Mighty Kingdom's Conan Chop Chop, a party rogue-lite game for 1-4 players available on PC, Nintendo Switch, PlayStation 4, and Xbox One.
 One month later, on April 26, Funcom also publishes Dune: Spice Wars, a real-time strategy 4X title from developer Shiro Games, on Steam Early Access.

-On September 1 2022, Metal: Hellsinger, the heavy metal rhythm FPS from publisher Funcom and developer The Outsiders becomes available on PC, PlayStation 5, and Xbox X|S, and, later on, on PlayStation 4.
+On September 1, 2022, Metal: Hellsinger, the heavy metal rhythm FPS from publisher Funcom and developer The Outsiders became available on PC, PlayStation 5, and Xbox X/S, and, later on, on PlayStation 4.